 October is National Breast Cancer Awareness Month

 October is national breast cancer awareness month because bringing awareness to such a prevalent and deadly disease has the potential to save thousands of lives.
 In America, 1 in 8 women and 1 in 1,000 men will develop breast cancer in their lifetime.
-Second to lung cancer, breast cancer is the most common type of cancer diagnosed in the United States, but is the most survivable cancer with a nearly 99% 5-year survival rate if the cancer is isolated to the breast and a 90% 5-year survival rate for all breast cancers.
+Second to lung cancer, breast cancer is the most common type of cancer diagnosed in the United States.
+If the cancer is Isolated to the breast there is a 99% chance of 5-year survival and a 90% survival rate for all breast cancers.
 At Touchstone Imaging Centers, we are passionate about helping Americans identify and survive breast cancer.
 In today’s post, we dedicate some time to bringing awareness to breast cancer and highlighting what we are doing to help.

 Before we jump into what medical imaging’s role in breast cancer detection is, we want to address one of the most basic ways that you can detect breast cancer in the early stages and yield better outcomes.
 Self breast exams should be done on yourself each month and by a medical provider at your annual checkup and with your Pap smear.
 If you have had a hysterectomy or gone through menopause, it is important to continue with breast exams.

 To perform a self breast exam, you should select a day that can remain consistent each month — it is recommended to conduct breast exams 3 to 5 days after the start of your period, when your breasts are the least tender and have the least number of hormonal lumps.
 Your arm should be held above your head and you can stand in front of the mirror, lay on your bed, or stand in the shower.
 Using the pads of your three middle fingers gently, but firmly, massage your breast in a circular pattern from the outside of your breast tissue, including armpit, to the center, including the nipple.